MITLibraries/dome-reports/README.md

 ## Synopsis

-A project to generate reports from the Postgres database underlying Dome, the **dome.mit.edu** repository.
-After querying Postgres for descriptive statistics, the resulting files are transferred to the local reporting workstation and stored in an ongoing SQLite database.
-Content reports are then generated using Python 3 scripts from the command line.
+A project to generate descriptive reports from the Postgres database underlying Dome, the **dome.mit.edu** repository.
+Usage reports are not included.
+After querying Postgres, the resulting files are transferred to the local reporting workstation and stored in an ongoing SQLite database.
+Content reports in a variety of formats are then generated and distributed.

+#### An Operations and Data Flow Diagram

+[Diagram for the Dome Reports process] (.docs/automation-workflow.png)

 ## Setup

 - SQL queries are run against the Postgres database on a separate server in a separate process from the report generation as specified by the system administrator.
 The generated tab-delimited data files (.tsv) are transferred to the local workstation for processing.
-  [TODO: query details]

 - The local workstation requires preloading the following software: